RPT-COLUMN-Saudi Aramco international share sale might never happen: Kemp

 The possibility of selling a minority stake in the giant oil company was first mentioned in a newspaper interview published in January 2016 by then-Deputy Crown Prince Mohammed bin Salman.

-The possibility merited little more than a brief mention in a section about economic reforms, diversification and privatisation of state assets. (“Interview with Muhammad bin Salman”, Economist, Jan.
+The possibility merited little more than a brief mention in a section about economic reforms, diversification and privatisation of state assets.
+“Interview with Muhammad bin Salman”, Economist, Jan.
 6, 2016).

 But this passing reference has spawned an enormous amount of activity from consultants, bankers, stock exchanges, governments and journalists all competing to benefit from the sale of the century.